MaximeRivest/lapipe/README.md

 # lapipe

-*A tiny, zero-dependency “value-first” pipe helper for Python &nbsp;—&nbsp; inspired by Unix pipes and F#’s `|>`, but with an optional `_` placeholder so you can drop the value exactly where you need it.*
+*A tiny, zero-dependency "value-first" pipe helper for Python &nbsp;—&nbsp; inspired by Unix pipes and F#'s `|>`, but with an optional `_` placeholder so you can drop the value exactly where you need it.*

 [![PyPI](https://img.shields.io/pypi/v/lapipe?color=%2337c)](https://pypi.org/project/lapipe/)
 ![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)